 The construction of the access and the installation of the culvert are the responsibility of the applicant and must meet our standards.
 Pre and post inspections are mandatory.
 If the work, including restoration (70% minimum turf re-establishment) meets our standards, the performance bond fee will be returned.

 Commercial, industrial, plat driveway, and public roads may require traffic control signs.
-These signs are $225 and installed by Sherburne County.
+These signs are installed by Sherburne County, see fee schedule for prices.

 Contact us at 763-765-3354 to make a site meeting appointment.